A Letter to a Worried Mom

 Dear Worried Mom,

 The fact that you worry is a reflection of just how much your family means to you.
-It’s your brain’s way of trying to protect the people you love and prepare for the unknown.
+It’s your brain’s way of trying to protect your loved ones and prepare for the unknown.

-Sometimes, worry can feel helpful, like maybe if you think through every possibility, you’ll be more prepared.
+Sometimes, worry can feel helpful, like maybe if you think through every possibility and all the worst-case scenarios, you’ll be more prepared.
 It might even bring a sense of relief, like you’re doing something to keep your family safe.
 But the truth is, no one can plan for everything.
 And worry doesn’t actually stop bad things from happening.
-Instead, it can leave you stuck in a loop, keeping your mind on high alert and leaving you emotionally drained.
+Instead, overthinking can leave you stuck in a loop, keeping your mind on high alert and leaving you emotionally drained.

 Let’s talk about how you can start to lighten that load.
-I’d like to share a few strategies you can lean on when worry creeps in:
+I’d like to share a few strategies you can lean on when anxious thoughts come up:

 1. Categorize Your Worries